b03901165Shih/CBDNet-pytorch-inference/README.md

 # Usage

-Testing code for small images or image patches ("Test_Patches.m" in the original code)
+Testing code for small images or image patches ("Test_Patches.m" in the original code):
 ```
-python3 TestPatches.py
+python3 Test_Patches.py
 ```

 # Some Results